techwritex/techwritex.github.io/en/index.md

 ***

-**Technical writer** (technical communicator) with 14 years of experience in IT as a data analyst, data warehouse developer (data engineer) and business intelligence consultant.
+**Technical writer** (at heart, but really an engineer) with 14 years of experience in IT as a data warehouse developer (data engineer) and business intelligence consultant.

 AWS Certified Data Analytics - Specilty.